y0dev/theora/README.md

 - You shouldn't be doing the same tasks over and over from scratch
 - You should element DRY principles to the rest of your life :smile:

-This design was inspired by [React Native Starter Kit Template](https://instamobile.io/app-templates/react-native-starter-kit-firebase/)

 ## Built With

 This project was built using the [expo-cli](https://docs.expo.dev/workflow/expo-cli/) rather than using react-native client.